 A collar is a strategy whereby a trader protects an unrealized gain on a stock at a reduced cost while still allowing some upside equity participation.
 Traders might use this strategy for tax purposes, or to limit the overall risk in their portfolio.

 While SoFi does not currently offer options traders, it does help investors learn more about options.
-Investors can also get started by opening a brokerage account on the SoFi Invest investment platform where you can build a portfolio of stocks, exchange-traded funds, and cryptocurrencies.
+Investors can also get started by opening a brokerage account on the SoFi Invest investment platform where you can build a portfolio of stocks and exchange-traded funds.

 What is the maximum profit on a collar option?

 The maximum profit on a collar is when the stock price rallies up to the call’s strike price.
 Above that level, gains are constant since the long stock position is offset by the short call.

 Maximum profit = (call option strike price – net of option premiums) – stock purchase price

 What is maximum loss on a collar option?

 The maximum loss on a collar option trade is when the stock price declines to the put’s strike price.
 Below that level, losses are limited since the long stock position is offset by the long put.

 Maximum Loss = stock purchase price – (put option strike price – net of option premiums)

 The breakeven on a collar strategy at expiration is the current stock price minus the net credit received or the current stock price plus the net debit paid.